City-of-Helsinki/infofinland-ui/README.md

 yarn
 ```

-Copy one of `.env.example.local`,`.env.example.dev` or `.env.example.production`,, to .env.local.
+Copy one of `.env.example.local`,`.env.example.dev` or `.env.example.production` to .env.local.
 This is a `.gitignore`d local checkout's env file.
 Modify it as you need, depending on which drupal instance you want to connect to.

 Required environment variables are